Silverware from the "Silver Levy"

-In 1939 and 1940, the Munich Municipal History Museum (which was to become the Münchner Stadtmuseum in 1955) acquired 205 items of silverware from Munich's Municipal Pawn Office (Städtisches Leihamt).
-The entire collection comprised items owned by Jewish families living in Munich who had been forced to hand them over to the Municipal Pawn Office's purchasing department by the State following the enactment of the "Third Decree on the Basis of the Ordinance regarding the Registration of Jewish Assets" on February 21, 1939 (Reich Law Gazette 1938 I. page 282).
+Between 1939 and 1940, the Münchner Stadtmuseum acquired 212 items of silverware from Munich’s Municipal Pawn Office (Städtisches Leihamt).
+This collection was entirely composed of items owned by Jewish citizens who had been forced by the State to hand them over to the Municipal Pawn Office’s purchasing department by the nationwide enforcement of the "Third Decree on the Basis of the Ordinance regarding the Registration of Jewish Assets" of 21st February 1939.
+Over 2,000 of Munich’s Jews were forced to relinquish their valuables to the Pawn Office in Augustenstraße – almost 10 tons of valuables were confiscated in Munich alone.
+All gold, platinum, jewelry and precious stones were sent to Berlin – silver alone was “recycled” in Munich and in over 60 other towns and cities in the German Reich.

-A total of 57 items of silverware were returned to their rightful owners after 1945 as part of the reparation process that followed the fall of the Nazi regime.
-Families whose property had been confiscated were required to submit an application for restitution by a fixed deadline.
-In all, 148 such items still reside in the Münchner Stadtmuseum today.
-The vast majority were made by Munich-based silversmiths between the 18th and 20th centuries.
+Post-1945, a total of 69 items of silverware were returned to their rightful owners as part of the reparation process that followed the fall of the Nazi regime.
+Families whose property had been confiscated were required to apply for restitution by a fixed deadline.
+A total of 140 found a home in the Münchner Stadtmuseum’s Applied Arts Collection while three were classed as war losses.
+The vast majority had been forged by Munich-based silversmiths between the 18th and 20th centuries.

 Plan Your Visit